Constructing Genetic Risk Scores: Robust Bayesian Approach through Projected Summary Statistics and Flexible Shrinkage: Introduction

-In this article, we make several important contributions to the literature of Bayesian PRS methodologies.
-First, we quantify the statistical and computational instability of Bayesian methods caused by the use of summary statistics and an LD matrix, i.e., the correlation matrix of the SNPs, estimated using an external reference dataset.
-We also develop a statistically principled solution to this instability, which in the past has been dealt with in ad hoc manners (\cite{ge2019polygenic}).
-Second, we introduce a new PRS method, PRS-Bridge, for generating PRS based on flexible Bayesian Bridge prior (\cite{polson2014bayesian}).
-Compared to the commonly used horseshoe prior (\cite{carvalho2009handling}), the Bayesian Bridge prior has another exponent parameter to adapt to varying levels of sparsity and tail properties of effect size distribution.
-Furthermore, the Bayesian Bridge prior allows for the use of collapsed Gibbs sampler to improve the mixing rate of MCMC (\cite{polson2014bayesian,aki2022prior}).
-Finally, we use both simulated and real datasets to provide a systematic comparison of the performance of PRS-Bridge and two popular Bayesian methods, LDpred2 and PRS-CS, under a range of genetic architectures and data sources/assumptions for the estimation of linkage disequilibrium parameters.
-Our evaluation demonstrates PRS-Bridge's compelling performances and the critical role of estimation of genetic correlation matrices in the PRS problem.
-Throughout the text, we try to avoid the jargon commonly used in the statistical genetics literature and thereby keep the presentation accessible to a broader audience to help promote future research on this important high-dimensional statistics problem.
+In this article, we make several important contributions to the Bayesian PRS literature.
+First, we identify and quantify a serious pitfall in the use of the commonly used approximate likelihood based on GWAS summary statistics and genetic correlation matrix from two distinct data sources.
+We show how the ill-defined nature of the approximate likelihood makes the inference susceptible to the prior choice or even produces an improper posterior.
+We then develop a principled solution to this ill-behavior, which in the past has been dealt with in an ad hoc manner such as by constraining the prior variance of regression coefficients \citep{ge2019polygenic}.
+Second, we demonstrate the importance of using a prior with sufficient flexibility to account for different genetic architectures.
+Concretely, we introduce PRS-Bridge, a new PRS method based on the bridge prior \citep{polson2014bayesian}.
+Compared to more popular shrinkage priors such as the horseshoe prior \citep{carvalho2009handling}, the bridge prior better adapts to varying sparsity levels and effect size distributions through its exponent parameter.
+While there are other shrinkage priors providing similar flexibility \citep{brown2010inference}, we deploy the bridge prior also to take advantage of its major computational advantage in allowing collapsed Gibbs sampling in posterior inference \citep{polson2014bayesian,aki2022prior}.
+Finally, we provide reliable evidence on the relative performance of different Bayesian PRS methods by carrying out one of the most systematic and comprehensive benchmark studies to date.
+We use both simulated and real datasets to benchmark PRS-Bridge against three representative PRS methods---LDpred2, PRS-CS, and Lassosum---across a range of genetic architectures, data sources, and LD estimation strategies.
+Our benchmark study demonstrates PRS-Bridge's compelling performance and a significant impact of LD estimation strategy on PRS methods' performances.